Action Research

 2. The intuitive, descriptive nature of symbols, which distill complexity into simple icons without losing depth (similar to Christopher Alexander’s Pattern Language).

-“Following the Snowball Method of Grounded Theory, I’m constantly gathering variation in symptoms, story lines and more, gaining depth and nuance.”
+“Following the Snowball Method of Grounded Theory, I’m constantly gathering variation in symptoms, story lines and more, gaining evermore depth and nuance.”

 Teresa Zimmermann